 Cognac is a town on the Charente River in the west of France with almost 20 thousand inhabitants, and it’s world famous because of the brandy with the same name.
 Cognac is also the hometown of King Francis I, who ruled France for more than 30 years in the first part of the 16th century.
 Cognac has a charming old city, awesome parks, and old houses, the stones of which are covered with black velvet most of the time, as a result of a microscopic fungus living on alcohol steams.
 The town owes its original wealth and success to King Francis I, rather than to the drink for which it is now famous.
 The king granted Cognac a licence to trade in salt, it was a very important strategic decision.
-So, check these eight awesome things to do in Cognac.
+So, check out these eight awesome things to do in Cognac.

-1) Learn about Francis I, king of France
+1) Learn about Francis I, King of France

-Cognac honours the memory of its King, who is also called the first renaissance king of France, in the castle, square and park dedicated to him.
+Cognac honours the memory of its King, who is also called the first renaissance king of France, in the castle, square, and park dedicated to him.
 King Francis I Park is located near the Charente River.
 According to a legend, the future King of France was born near an oak tree that was given his name.
-King Francis I statue may be seen in Francis I square.
+King Francis I statue may be seen in Francis I Square.

 2) Walk the Cognac old town